Chapter

 hormonal signals. [i]

-is only a 1.1% difference in our DNA from chimpanzees, suggesting that
+accounts for the mere 1.1% difference in our DNA from chimpanzee's, suggesting that

 the major difference between them and us is epigenetic (West-Eberhard, p

 335)!
-The way our genes function and express themselves are performed
+The way our genes function and are expressed perform

 under a giant web of epigenetic influences which do far more than anyone

-expected in order to create the expressions of life and variation that
+expected to create the expressions of life and variation that

 we observe in nature and in ourselves.
-One proof of this is the Human
+Take the Human Genome Project,

-you consider that only about 2-3 percent of our genes are coding for
+when we consider that only about 2-3 percent of our genes code for

 proteins, it reduces the number of active protein coding genes to about